 When you brush your dogs’ coat regularly, it helps the natural oils in the coat distribute more evening.
-These oils help keep the coat looking shiny and healthy as well as helping dirt fall off the coat and therefore reducing bathing.
+These oils help keep the coat looking shiny and healthy as well as allowing dirt fall off the coat, therefore reducing bathing.

 Detangling the coat

-Brushing your dog on a regular basis also provides the perfect chance to check your dog over for any other health issues.
-Whilst you are brushing, you can feel over the body for any unusual bumps or lumps.
-Small cuts or grazes, flea dust, ticks etc
+Brushing your dog regularly also provides the perfect chance to check your dog over for other health issues.
+Whilst you are brushing, you can feel any unusual bumps or lumps over the body.
+Minor cuts or grazes, flea dust, ticks etc

 Grooming your dog regularly can often catch problems early.

 Building a stronger bond

-It is essential that brushing and grooming are introduced from day 1 in a positive way so that dogs become used to it.
-As long as it is ket as both a positive and pleasant experience from day one, then your bond together with grow.
+It is essential that brushing and grooming are positively introduced from day one so that dogs become used to them.
+As long as it is a positive and pleasant experience from day one, your bond together with grow.